 There is a kind of learning-through-error-management going on, but the learners do so by avoiding having to test the limits of system survival.

 What control operators of critical infrastructures do not do—or resist doing—is classic trial and error learning and experimentation.
 Why?
-Because professionals will not deliberately chance the first error becoming the last trial.
+Because professionals will not deliberately chance the first error becoming the last trial (trial-and-error as probe-and-explode).
 Certainly the view—“It’s almost impossible to innovate if you’re not prepared to fail”—is orthogonal to the innovation-positive we observed in critical infrastructures.

 (4) That said, some unknown-unknowns may be key to something like an infrastructure’s immune system for managing under risk and uncertainty.
 The complex and interconnected nature of large socio-technical systems suggests that “low-level” accidents, lapses or even sabotage may be underway that systemwide reliability professionals–like control room operators and their support staff–do not (cannot) observe, know about, or otherwise appreciate.
 This is less “ignorance is bliss,” than ignorance as mithridatic (immunizing through difficulty and inexperience rather than, say, homeopathically).

 (5) Last but not least: When unstudied conditions and unknown-unknowns are feared because of the awful consequences associated with behaving ignorantly, the ensuing dread promotes having to manage dangerous complex technologies more reliably and safely than theories of tight coupling and complex interactivity suggest.
 Wide societal dread of systemwide failure takes on a positive function in these cases, without which the real-time management of dangerous technologies would not be warranted, let alone warrantable.